sastrand/sastrand.github.io/_posts/2018-12-16-looking-into-coding.md

 If you want to go deep, learning about what makes software of all kinds work, I'd recommend starting out the way computer science students start out at a lot of universities:
   * learn a multi-purpose language: read some books, work through a tutorial or two
   * then find some problems you want to solve and start applying your skills

-For this, the language Python is pretty great.
+<br>For this, the language Python is pretty great.
 At present, universities from MIT to my alma mater Portland State University start their intro CS curriculum with Python.
 Python is a good language to learn in because its syntax is more intuitive than a lot of other languages and it abstracts away a lot of the details that other languages require you to keep track of.
 Also, it's used all over the place in industry, [consistently placing](https://www.tiobe.com/tiobe-index/) in the top three most widely used programming languages in the world.

 To start here, you could check out these [Udemy tutorials](https://www.udemy.com/topic/python/).
 And for a manual, I've read and taught with Bill Lubanovic's [*Introducing Python*](http://shop.oreilly.com/product/0636920028659.do), and I like it a lot.
 It includes some good suggested exercises to try out as well.